SteveMLC/empire_tycoon/documentation/TECHNICAL_ARCHITECTURE.md

 ### Screens

 #### MainScreen (`screens/main_screen.dart`)
-- Root UI container with tabbed navigation
+- The primary UI container after initialization, hosting the main gameplay interface.
-- Manages tab controller and navigation state
+- Implements a `Scaffold` with a `BottomNavigationBar` and `TabBarView` to manage navigation between core game sections (Hustle, Businesses, Investments, Real Estate, Stats).
+- Manages the `TabController` to synchronize the bottom navigation bar and the displayed screen.
-- Displays persistent UI elements (money display)
+- Displays persistent UI elements in the `AppBar`, such as the player's current money (`MoneyDisplay` widget).
-- Coordinates between different gameplay screens
+- Uses a `Stack` to potentially overlay important notifications (e.g., Offline Income, Achievements, Events) on top of the current screen.

 #### HustleScreen (`screens/hustle_screen.dart`)
 - Implements manual income generation mechanics